sogko/pecker-docs/_getting_started/why-would-i-need-a-framework.md

 * Auto-prefix vendor-specific prefixes to CSS rules.
 * Optimize your CSS stylesheet for improved performance through minification.
 * Optimize your JavaScript files for improved performances through minification and name-mangling.
-* Bundling your Javascript files for use in browsers using Browserify
+* Bundling your Javascript files for use in browsers using Browserify.
 * And much more!

 In short, there is no shortage of use-cases for processing your assets before serving them up in your web applications.